Offboarding is the word used to identify the separation process when an employee leaves a company. The offboarding process might involve:

 - Understanding the impact on existing employee benefits; what can the employee take with them and what ceases on the final day of employment

 - Turning in equipment, phone, tablets, keys, and any other company property

 - Final pay for time worked and accrued and unused vacation time

-Often the offboarding process begins with the employee submitting a letter of resignation.
-It is recommended the employee discuss it with their manager first and then submit the resignation in Workday.
+It is recommended an employee discusses resignation with their manager first.
+Then, the employee will submit the resignation in Workday.
+Uploading a resignation letter is a required step in the process.
 The Workday resignation process is a business process and will notify the manager, Human Resources, and Information Technology.
 Our hope is that employees will have a conversation with their manager and notify them rather than being notified through Workday.

 Resigning Employee Responsibilities:

 - Review IT’s Employee and Third-Party Account Termination Policy.
 Workday access is enabled until 11:45 pm EST on the employee’s last day.

 - Confirm contact information is correct as the home address in Workday will be used to send the W2.